AaltoSciComp/scicomp-docs/triton/tut/array.rst

 control what runs different ways.
 Let's say you have a fixed number of
 parameters: put that directly in the script.
 Or if you are just running replicas, run them from the command line as you need more.
-In any case, us the command line when things fail and you need to run more.
+In any case, us the command line when things fail and you need to repeat only certain runs.

 You don't have to have the job script use the variable.
 You could directly pass it as a command line argument to your program, use it to